 Directory Information.
-The term directory information includes the following student information: name, local, permanent and ASU e-mail addresses (including directory number), local telephone number, date of birth, academic level, major field of study, college of enrollment, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+The term directory information includes the following student information: name, local, permanent and ASU e-mail addresses (including directory number), local telephone number, date of birth, academic level, major field of study, college of enrollment, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received (including National Merit, National Achievement, and National Hispanic Scholars) and the most recent previous educational agency or institution attended by the student.

 Personally Identifiable Information.
 The term personally identifiable information includes all information not defined as directory information.
-This includes, but is not limited to, the name of a student's parent or other family member(s), a personal identifier such as the student's ASU ID number or Social Security number, a list of personal characteristics, or other information that would make the student's identity easily traceable and any information, including directory information, that the student has indicated should not be released.
+This includes, but is not limited to, the name of a student's parent or other family member(s), a personal identifier such as the student's ASU ID number or Social Security number, a list of personal characteristics, or other information that would make the student's identity easily traceable; and, any information, including directory information, that the student has indicated should not be released.